 Yes.
 IRS guidelines allow investors to change calculation methods from year to year.
-However, you have to be sure you are properly accounting for each sale.
+However, taxpayers are required to keep detailed records of transactions and properly account for each sale.

 What accounting method should I use for my crypto?

-While American crypto investors can use FIFO, LIFO, and HIFO, many choose to use FIFO because it is the easiest option.
+While American crypto investors can use accounting methods like FIFO, LIFO, and HIFO, many choose to use FIFO because it is considered the ‘default’ option.